Data Highlights

 Established in 1861, Washoe County was one of the original nine counties in Nevada.
 The County, which includes the Reno and Sparks metropolitan area, is the second most populous in the state.
 As of the July 1, 2021 Governor’s Certified Population Estimate, Washoe was home to a total of 485,113 residents.
 The unincorporated Washoe County portion of the total population estimate is 113,306 residents.

-Throughout the year, Washoe County made significant progress in updating the master plan through extensive public outreach, input from various committees, and comprehensive background research.
-The master plan audit analyzed existing goals and policies for possible modifications, while the public outreach collected community input and vision for the future of Washoe County.
-More information is also available at www.envisionwashoe2040.org.
-Overall, the county demonstrated a proactive approach to address population growth, enhance public facilities and services, protect natural resources, and plan for future development in the region during 2022.
+As noted previously, throughout the year, Washoe County made significant progress in updating their Master Plan through extensive public outreach, input from various committees, and comprehensive background research.
+More information is available at www.envisionwashoe2040.org.
+Overall, the County demonstrated a proactive approach to address population growth, enhancing public facilities and services, preserving natural resources, and collaboratively planning for future development in the Region during 2023.

 CLICK HERE TO VIEW THE SUBMITTED REPORT

 The Washoe County HOME Consortium (WCHC) is a collaborative partnership between the City of Reno, the City of Sparks, and Washoe County.
 It oversees the management and allocation of Affordable Housing Trust Funds provided by the State of Nevada and HOME Investments Partnerships Program funds granted by the U.S. Department of Housing and Urban Development (HUD).
-In 2022, the WCHC utilized $1,085,288 to support tenantbased rental assistance programs for households earning up to 60% of the area median income (AMI).
-These programs provide financial aid for rent, utilities, deposits, and application fees to eligible households seeking permanent housing.
-Throughout the year, the Consortium provided rental assistance to 387 lowincome households.
+In 2023, the WCHC utilized $1,496,462 to support tenant-based rental assistance programs which provide funding for qualifying households to pay for the security/utility deposits, application fees, and sometimes monthly rental assistance for those experiencing financial hardship.

 CLICK HERE TO VIEW THE SUBMITTED REPORT